Couverture de The Pre-Made Podcast

 Écouter gratuitement

 In this podcast, you'll hear stories primarily from my Amherst College Class of 1994 classmates as we reflect on life 30+ years removed from graduation day.
 What have we been up to all these years?
-How has Amherst impacted the decisions we've made?
+How has Amherst and a liberal arts education impacted our lives?
 What college memories have stayed with us?
 How are we thinking about the next 20 years?
 Art Divertissement et arts du spectacle Sciences sociales

 Épisodes